fbraem/mqweb/api/authrec.md

 #### <a name="inquireQueryProfileName"></a>ProfileName
 The name of the profile for which to retrieve authorizations.
-When a [ProfileName](#inquireURLProfileName) is passed as part of the URL, this query parameter will be ignored. *Name* is a synonym for this parameter.
+When a [ProfileName](#inquireURLProfileName) is passed as part of the URL, this query parameter will be ignored.
 A profilename is not required when [ObjectType](#inquireQueryObjectType) is `Queuemanager`.

 #### <a name="inquireQueryServiceComponent"></a>ServiceComponent